bixb922/crank-organ/doc-software/README.md

 * The touch button now doesn't stop current tune anymore (I found that feature annoying).
 Use the "Next" button on the Performance page.
 * New tune titles now start with ~, that shows them at the beginning or end of tunelibedit and tunelist.
 * Delete button on tunelibedit page for easier MIDI file deletion.
-* If MIDI files are uploaded or deleted, a automatic tunelib sync is scheduled for next reboot
+* If MIDI files are uploaded or deleted, a automatic tunelib sync is scheduled for next reboot (this has been reverted in a later version)
 * New "shuffle ⭐⭐⭐" button on Performance page.
 * Changed names of L button on tunelibedit.html to Edit/Add (lyrics).
 * Dropped FTP support in favor of the included File Manager.
 The File Manager is faster, easier to use and does not need to install additional software.